-- The opportunity to take on a new learning challenge;
+- The opportunity to take on new learning challenges;

-- Becoming eligible for more advanced math courses in high school, including Advanced Placement (AP) classes;
+- Eligibility for more advanced math courses in high school, including Advanced Placement (AP) classes; and

-- Preparing to earn college credit during high school through AP classes.
+- Eligibility to earn college credit during high school through AP classes.

 Every student should have access to rigorous academic experiences that push and support them to reach higher levels of learning and success.
 If students and families want to take on more challenging learning opportunities, they should have the opportunity to do so.
-For that reason, Math 7/8 will be an Open Enrollment course, meaning that any family who wants to enroll their child in this course can — regardless of learning disability, learning difference, or primary language.
-We will soon host a virtual information session for families to learn more about Math 7/8.
+For that reason, Math 7/8 and Algebra 1 will be Open Enrollment courses, meaning that any family who wants to enroll their child in these courses can — regardless of learning disability, learning difference, or primary language.
+We will soon host virtual information sessions for families to learn more.

 Student Support Plan

-Because Math 7/8 is a rigorous and fast-paced course, we will provide additional support to students to promote their success.
+Because Math 7/8 is a rigorous and fast-paced course, and Algebra 1 requires students to bypass Math 8, we will provide additional support to students to promote their success.
 If a student experiences issues that will prevent them from completing the course, we will provide different layers of support:

 - For students who need support maintaining a passing grade, the teacher will meet them and their family to review student work, talk through concerns, and develop a support plan;

-For more general information about Math 7/8 please contact Rob Murphy, Senior Director of Curriculum, Instruction and Assessment at firstname.lastname@example.org or by phone at 202-423-1099.
+For more general information about Math 7/8 or Algebra 1 please contact Rob Murphy, Senior Director of Curriculum, Instruction and Assessment at firstname.lastname@example.org or by phone at 202-423-1099.